tuanhn128/cs131_notes_dev/_chapters/pixels/images_and_transformations.md

 <div class="fig figcenter fighighlight">
   <img src="{{ site.baseurl }}/assets/images/optical illusion.png">
-  <div class="figcaption">Figure 1: An optical illusion where the shapes in the picture appear to be moving.
-Source: Lecture
+  <div class="figcaption">Figure 1: An optical illusion where the shapes in the picture appear to be moving.</div>

-15, Slide 8</div>
 </div>

 Using the example of the picture above, it is apparent that we interpret images using more than just